 At the end of your first semester, you confirm your choice of major and begin to develop your own individual study plan with the guidance of one of the six themes.
 These themes examine complex and far-reaching questions in science and society that require the integration of insights from different fields of knowledge.

-At the same time, part of your programme is reserved for freely chosen elective courses, where you have room to explore other interests and broaden your education.
+At the same time, part of your programme is reserved for freely chosen elective courses, where you are able to explore other interests and broaden your education.

-You therefore follow your own individual path through the subject areas towards the centre of the circle, guided by your theme and major, and continuing to take Academic Core courses to polish your academic skills.
-In your third and final year you then return to your theme for an advanced course to reflect, along with other students in your major, how your unique course work has shaped your view on the theme.
+You follow your own individual path through the subject areas towards the centre of the circle, guided by your theme and major, while continuing to take Academic Core courses to refine your academic skills.
+In your third year you then return to your theme for an advanced course to reflect, along with other students in your major, how your unique course work has shaped your view on the theme.

-Finally, you round off your Bachelor programme with the capstone experience.
-The capstone experience is designed for your to recap the knowledge you have gained during your time at AUC, and to incorporate that into a thesis on a topic of your choosing.
+Finally, you complete your Bachelor programme with the capstone experience.
+The capstone experience is designed to encompass the knowledge you have gained during your time at AUC and to develop this knowledge into a thesis on a topic of your choice.

-You therefore have several options to design your own programme in accordance with your personal interests.
-Your individual path through to the centre of the curriculum circle will also be influenced by a number of factors, including:
+You have several options to design your own programme in accordance with your personal interests.
+Your individual path to the centre of the curriculum circle will also be influenced by a number of factors, including:

 - your choice of theme and major (and the requirements of your chosen major)

 - general degree requirements for graduation

 - your future ambitions: if you plan to go on to a particular Master programme, you may need to include certain courses in your AUC programme